Cheese Pairing Wheel

 Cherries, Dark chocolate

-The nuttiness of our Poppy Seed Sourdough Crispbread provides the perfect base for mild,
+The malty flavour of our Rye & Charcoal Sourdough Crackers provides the perfect base for mild,

 crumbly cheeses.
 Dark chocolate sounds like a strange accompaniment but it works well